JoeNyland/tap-controller/README.md

 At the time of making this device (when I was working on my A Levels back in 2007-2009), the device was fully programmed, apart from the ability to detect the water temperature and adjust the taps accordingly.
 I no longer have access to the source code of the program that I wrote at that time, therefore I had to completely rewrite the program for the model, back up to the level of functionality that I left it in back in 2009.
 Hence, this repo was thrown together to store it for safe keeping.

+Now I have the program for this model completely rewritten, I decided that I would add the remaining functionality to the program.
+Now, this device is fully functional!

 ### I/O
 The following outlines which I/O pins are used for which component on the PCB.